 Everyone deserves a great audio experience!

-I have written this article about Audiophile PC Speakers that offer accurate sound without spending a bomb to get immersive sound listening experience...
+To prove my point, I’ve written this article about Audiophile PC Speakers that offer accurate sound without costing an arm and a leg to get an immersive sound listening experience.

 Are you ready?

-No doubt; it’s way better than other 2.1 desktop speakers offering available in the market but it also provides an aesthetically pleasing sound for a price under $50.
+No doubt that it’s drastically better than other 2.1 desktop speakers available on the market, but it also provides an aesthetically pleasing sound for a price of under $50.

-The package contains two 2” drivers satellite speakers of 6W each, whereas the subwoofer provides sound of 18W.
+The package contains two 2” drivers, satellite speakers of 6W each, and a subwoofer providing a sound of 18W.

-The total sound wattage of Cyber Acoustics CA-3602 is 30W.
+The total sound wattage of the Cyber Acoustics CA-3602 is 30W.

-It also includes one port for Headphone out and another AUX in port, towards the right it has a bass +/- knob whereas on the left it features Power On/Off button.
+It also includes one port for headphones out and another AUX in-port.
+Toward the right side of the product is a bass +/- knob, and on the left is the Power On/Off button.

-Before you buy this; make sure you have enough space to keep the subwoofer as its dimensions are 8” X 10” X 8” (L X H X D) while the satellite speakers will sit on your desk since they aren’t big.
+Before you make the choice to purchase this product, make sure you have enough space to keep the subwoofer as its dimensions are 8” X 10” X 8” (L X H X D) while the satellite speakers can sit on a desk at a much smaller size.

-At a price of just under the ballpark of $50; Cyber Acoustics are definitely a steal compared to other pricier models from Logitech and Creative.
+At a price of just under the ballpark of $50, Cyber Acoustics is definitely a steal compared to other pricier models from Logitech and Creative.

-Having plastic construction; the build quality is still top notch and isn’t complain-able at all.
+Despite being constructed of plastic materials, the quality is still top notch and isn’t anything to complain about.

-I am a big fan of Monoprice Audio Products; I along with many other budget audio enthusiasts believe that they provide great sounding audio products at a very cheap price.
+I am a big fan of Monoprice Audio Products, along with many other budget audio enthusiasts who believe that this company provides great sounding audio products at a very cheap price.

-Let’s see how this cheap audiophile bookshelf speakers Monoprice 8250 are able to stand in our list of Best Audiophile Speakers for PC.
+Let’s see how these inexpensive audiophile bookshelf speakers are able to stand against other products on our list of Best Audiophile Speakers for PC.

-It’s just looks like two black wooden boxes with foam grill on the front and very basic Monoprice logo at the bottom of each speakers.
-(Monoprice 8250 are also known as MBS-650)
+They look like two basic black wooden boxes with foam grills on the front and the simple Monoprice logo at the bottom of each speaker.
+(Monoprice 8250 are also known as MBS-650.)